alexanderhxs/CrashPredictionExtension/README.md

 # Pipeline and Data format

 1. Initial Data
 The pipeline starts with a sequence of images (frames) extracted from a video recording.
-These frames should be located in a dedicated folder within Trajectory Prediction/test_data/.
+These frames should be located in a dedicated folder.

-Input: A folder containing image frames (e.g., ../test_data/2024-08-22-15-35-05_folder/).
+Input: A folder containing image frames (e.g., Trajectory Prediction/test_data/2024-08-22-15-35-05_folder/).
 2. Depth Analysis
 This step generates a depth map for each input frame, estimating the distance of each pixel from the camera.